 Not Your Average People’s Court:

-Disability Hearings are less formal hearings seen on TV.
+Disability Hearings are less formal hearings than seen on TV.
 Most hearings take place in office settings, hotels and even banks.
 The judge leads the hearing with an assistant clerk that records information.
 Sometimes a medical expert (ME) and/or a vocational expert (VE) is present.

 What to Expect?

 During the hearing, everyone is seated around a table.
 Witnesses often wait outside until needed.